tenbaht/sduino-windowstools/README.md

 executed.
 The whole concept relies on forking subprocesses for all the shell calls.
 Unfortunately, there is nothing like a fork in Windows and to work around that is painfully slow.

+Using busybox is already a huge improvement over using msys2 as now all tools are part of the busybox binary and can be started much easier.

 It might be possible to use the new Linux-Subsystem of Windows 10 instead.
 (Feedback highly appreciated)